Dapo Olorunyomi is the owner and chief editor of the Nigerian online newspaper Premium Times. let’s look into his full biography and net worth below.

 How old Is Dapo Olorunyomi

-The journalist is currently at the age of 65 years old, he was born on 8 November, 1957 in Kano State, Nigeria.
+The journalist is currently at the age of 66 years old, as of 2023.
+He was born on 8 November, 1957 in Kano State, Nigeria.

 The actor is originally from the southwestern part of Nigeria, mainly occupied by the Yoruba people of Nigeria.
 He was born in Kano State, Nigeria.